Sierra Leone's Refugee All Stars sing to heal wounds of war

 But the war - which claimed 70,000 casualties and made 2.6 million people refugees - left a mark on Koroma's soul.

-With his socially-conscious lyrics, also inspired by his father and by the late Bob Marley, Koroma hopes that his music can help uplift people and detraumatise them.
+With his socially-conscious lyrics, also inspired by his father and by the late Bob Marley, Koroma hopes that his music can help uplift people and detraumatize them.

 "The situation in Sierra Leone is very difficult.
 While the album gave me confidence to leave the refugee camps, many people are still there, living in bad conditions," he said.